ansible/workshops/exercises/ansible_security/1.3-snort/README.md

     ids_provider: snort
 ```

 Next, we need to add the tasks.
-Here is where the actual changes on the target machines are being made.
+Tasks are what makes the actual changes on the target machines.
 Since we are using a role, we can simply use a single step, `include_role` include it.
 In order to make the role suitable for our use case, we add the following task-specific variables:

 - the actual rule
 - the Snort rules file